 Affirmations activate the power of the subconscious mind through the repetition of positive statements.
 With time the statement is accepted by the mind as true, resulting in an overall sense of joy, well-being, positive energy and belief in the statement.

-Running affirmations can be used to bring about a desire or result they wish to achieve.
+Running affirmations can be used to bring about a desire or result you wish to achieve.
 Goals could include simply having a great run today, achieving a personal best time in a race, overcoming performance anxiety, completing a 5 km run for the first time, or even completing a marathon.
 Whatever your goals are, running affirmations can help you achieve them.

 Positive affirmations are also effective in protecting against the negative effects of stress as reported in this study by Carnegie Mellon University.
 The study shows that affirmations can boost the problem-solving abilities of chronically stressed participants.